cran-task-views/WebTechnologies/WebTechnologies.md

   This may be useful for web scraping, as well as transforming XML markup into another human- or machine-readable format (e.g., HTML, JSON, plain text, etc.).
-  - `r ohat("XMLRPC")` provides an implementation of XML-RPC, a relatively simple remote procedure call mechanism that uses HTTP and XML.
-  This can be used for communicating between processes on a single machine or for accessing Web services from within R.

 - *HTML*:
   All of the tools that work with XML also work for HTML, though HTML tends to be more prone to be malformed.
 So `xml2::read_html()` is a good first function to use for importing HTML.
 Other tools are designed specifically to work with HTML.